SalomePlatform/sat/doc/src/commands/clean.rst

 The **clean** command removes products in the *source, build, or install* directories of an application.
 Theses directories are usually named ``SOURCES, BUILD, INSTALL``.

-Use the options to define what directories you want to suppress and to set the list of products
+Use the options to define what directories you want to suppress and to set the list of products.

 Usage